NginxProxyManager/nginx-proxy-manager/README.md

 # New Features

 - HTTP/3 (QUIC) Support
+- Darkmode (have a look at the footer)
 - Fix Proxy Hosts, if origin only accepts TLSv1.3
 - Only use TLSv1.2 and TLSv1.3
 - Uses OCSP Stapling